The Virginia Stormwater Management BMP Clearinghouse is a web site established to serve several key purposes:

 Manufactured treatment devices (MTDs), such as hydrodynamic separators and filters.

-The BMP Clearinghouse is jointly administered by the Virginia Department of Conservation and Recreation (DCR), and the Virginia Water Resources Research Center (VWRRC).
-The DCR and VWRRC have jointly established an oversight committee, called the Virginia Stormwater BMP Clearinghouse Committee.
+The BMP Clearinghouse is jointly administered by the Virginia Department of Environmental Quality (DEQ) and the Virginia Water Resources Research Center (VWRRC).
+The DEQ and VWRRC have jointly established an oversight committee, called the Virginia Stormwater BMP Clearinghouse Committee.
 The committee members represent various stakeholder groups involved with stormwater management.
-The Committee provides advice and direction for the Clearinghouse project and is governed by a charter
+The Committee provides advice and direction for the Clearinghouse project and is governed by a charter (pdf or htm).

 Menu items are nested so the navigation bar expands as users go deeper into the site.
 “Anchors” are provided on pages with many different sections so users can find the information at the bottom of the page more easily.
 We have also provided “hot links” in the text to related information within the site.